mathesar-foundation/mathesar-wiki/design/specs/create-edit-delete-views.md

 A user might want to navigate to or modify the tables that are referenced in a view.
 They should be able to do so by following the 'Go to Referenced Table' option in each column's header menu.

 ### A user can see the query that generated a view.
-For some views that were created through complex queries, we might not allow editing.
+In views created through complex queries, we might not allow editing.
 Still, users can see the query that generated them by clicking on the 'Open View Query' in the 'View Options' menu.

+# Review Notes
+## Using Color to Represent Table Relations
+The UI for views should incorporate ways to represent the different tables that make a view.
+Elements like color could be applied as demonstrated in the prototype.
+A future document will include more details in the global document once all design issues for this milestone are completed.